 Printed scores must be bound, double-sided, paper copies (NO hand-written pencil or ink masters).
 Scores will not be returned.
 Scores can be mailed to: Attn: Undergraduate Admissions | UBC School of Music | 6361 Memorial Rd. | Vancouver, BC V6T 1Z2 | CANADA

-Audio recordings of your scores need to be uploaded to UBC's CLAS software.
+Audio recordings of your scores need to be uploaded to UBC's CLAS software by March 1, 2018.
 Once the supplementary application deadline (Jan 22) has passed, applicants who have chosen Composition as their intended major will receive instructions on how to upload their audio recordings.
 Contact Katherine Evans with any questions.

 Lessons: The performance requirement is eight (8) credits of piano plus either: an additional four (4) credits of piano; or, an additional four (4) credits of another instrument(s) on which the student has prior experience.